wendyho/works-on-woa/src/pages/help.md

 | runs       | Runs with bugs that may affect gaming experience |
 | unplayable | Does not run due to anti-cheat or other failures |

+In each game, you'll see the following fields.
+Below, we've defined what they mean.

+**Frame Rate:** The frames per second of the game

+**Device Configuration:** The device used to test the game

+**OS Version:** The Windows OS version that the game was tested on

+**Driver ID:** The graphics driver that the game was tested on

+**Compatibility Details:** Any further information on how a game runs or not

+**Auto Super Resolution:** Auto SR uses AI to upscale the resolution of a game, letting you have better FPS with enhanced visual qualitly in a game.

+**Auto SR Compatability:** Auto SR out-of-box means it will run without having to change any settings.
+Opt-in means that you need to opt-in to the game via Windows Settings.

+**Auto SR FPS Boost:** Describes how much FPS Boost you can expect with Auto SR enabled.

+To see games that are compatible with Automatic Super Resolution, select the "yes, out-of-box," and "yes, opt-in" entries from the Auto SR drop-down menu found to the right of the search bar on the games page.

 Information on how you can make your own contribution to this web site, either for a game or application that is not yet listed, or by adding your own report to an existing game or application, please read [Contributing](/contributing).